deadlydog/deadlydog.github.io/_posts/2026-03-01-Easily-capture-terminal-output-from-users-you-help-remotely.md

 ps | clip.exe
 ```

-`clip.exe` will even work in PowerShell and Command Prompt, so you can use just always use in place of `clip` if you want.
+`clip.exe` will even work in PowerShell and Command Prompt, so you can always use it in place of `clip` if you want.

 A downside to this method is that the output is not visible in the terminal; it is only copied to the clipboard.